getlantern/lantern-client/README.md

   * **BE CAREFUL RUNNING WHICH DEVICE YOU CHOOSE!!!** When you run the integration tests, you'll need to select a device.
 If you select a device that already has Lantern installed, that Lantern will be replaced with a new build for the integration test.
 Consider using an emulator to avoid wiping your data
 * To run independent Flutter tests, go to the root of the project and type: `flutter test test/my_folder_test.dart`
   * in case that you need the code coverage just add the following argument: `flutter test --coverage test/my_folder_test.dart`

+##### Testing Replica
+A few Replica tests run [json-server](https://github.com/typicode/json-server) to serve dummy data during tests instead of hitting an actual Replica instance.
+The tests should transparently setup and teardown the dummy server but you need to have `json-server` in your PATH.

 #### Java/Kotlin